-The functional currency of the syndicate is US dollars and the presentation currency in which the syndicate reports its results is US dollars.
-The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for nondollar denominated transactions and net assets.
+The functional currency of the syndicate is the US dollar and the presentation currency in which the syndicate reports its results is the US dollar.
+The effect of this on foreign exchange risk is that the syndicate is exposed to fluctuations in exchange rates for non-dollar denominated transactions and net assets.